Smooth Landing (p191 in Poems)

-I see this poem in Brass as in effect maintaining and developing the tension between avant garde and art, and thereby, kitsch and low brow.
+I see this poem as in effect maintaining and developing the tension between avant garde and art, and thereby, kitsch and low brow.

 The first phrase – DEFINITELY – seems pseudo kitsch, in Greenberg’s sense of using art “values” exclusive of ‘expression’.
 It’s hackneyed sentiment, however formally coherent.
 Content is made less relevant, by the structure (making sense) of the rest of the poem (“peace with honour”: a repudiation)

 The second phrase – clearly to me – is low brow, but in a different sense (is it a post modern collage?).
 It makes the poem, but so robustly that – given content – it’s slightly absurd, as if a parody of closure; even as there are links with the ‘cataract’ in the penultimate line, a doubling that mirrors the dynamic of the kitschy introduction – from ease / speed, to old age / blindness (or perhaps vice versa).